 Autumn digging, leaving the soil rough and cloddy while the slugs are still active will allow those species that hibernate to move deep into the soil.
 If you must dig, do it in the winter while the soil is cold and the slugs are less active.
 This may also help to kill some slugs, and expose them to predators such as birds.
 While digging, look out for slug eggs in the soil.
 These are little clusters of colourless, round eggs, looking rather like small frogspawn or sago.

 This is a recent development in slug control.
 Microscopic nematodes occur naturally in the soil.
 They seek out and kill slugs by reproducing inside them.
-These nematodes are now being cultivated, and are available as biological control agent under the trademark Nemaslug.
+These nematodes are now being cultivated, and are available as biological control agents under the trademark Nemaslug.
 The nematodes are mixed into water and applied with a watering can to the area requiring protection.
 They remain active for up to six weeks.
-The nematodes are slug specific, and do not control snails.
+The nematodes are slug specific and do not control snails.

 Direct sown crops

-Direct sown crops can be totally eaten off by slugs, especially in the early spring when top soil is cold and the seedlings are slow to emerge and grow away.
+Direct sown crops can be totally eaten off by slugs, especially in the early spring when topsoil is cold and the seedlings are slow to emerge and grow away.
 Try to increase the rate of seedling emergence and growth by: